 Philadelphia is a bike-friendly city and since 2015, Indego city-wide bike rental has been in business and one of 70 stations is conveniently located outside the museum.
 Rent one these snazzy blue numbers and head down of Schuylkill River Trail towards Chestnut Street to one of Philly’s most unusual attractions, The Mutter Museum.
 Prepare to be “disturbingly informed” at this museum of College of Physicians of Philadelphia.
 Examine Einstein’s brain, Grover Cleveland’s jaw tumor, the conjoined liver of “Siamese twins” Chang & Eng, and the Mutter’s signature umlaut ‘u’ buttons (courtesy of the Beavers) in a 19th-century “cabinet museum” setting.

 A trip to Philadelphia would not be complete without a trip to South Philly and the Italian Market (yes, Rocky ran through it).
 The market is much more international these days but you can still find amazing Italian food, as well as Mexican and Vietnamese.
 Speaking of Philadelphia’s culinary delights, the Reading Terminal Market is a not to be missed!
 Located in a former train terminal, this market is one stop shopping for all of your culinary needs.
-Here you will find DiNic’s award-winning Roast Beef sandwiches, Cajun, Thai, Pakistani, Soul Food, and Pennsylvania Dutch fare all under one historic roof.
+Here you will find DiNic’s award-winning Roast Beef sandwiches, Cajun, Thai, Pakistani, Soul Food, and Pennsylvania Dutch fare all under one historic roof, but if you actually need to fix your roof you can hire Boca Raton Roofing to solve all the issues fastly.
 And, it’s a mere cheesesteak’s throw from the DNC headquarters.
 Philly’s Chinatown, home to the most amazing dumplings at David’s Mai Lai Wah, soup dumplings from Dim Sum Garden , and the ‘secret’ underground supermarket, is just a few blocks north.

 Catch one of the regional trains out to one of the many Philadelphia-area breweries, like Crooked Eye Brewery in Hatboro.
 Be sure to snag one of their very, uh, eye catching buttons, as well as some local suds.
 The Market Frankford line will take you to 69th Street to catch the 101 trolley to Media and Three Potato Four.
 Why, yes, that is one of Busy Beaver’s Button-O-Matic Machines filled with the store’s collection of vintage buttons.
 The MFL, (the El, as we say) will also take you to the 5th Street, where, within a few blocks, you will find all of the above: The Liberty Bell, Independence Hall, Carpenter’s Hall, The National Constitution Center, and First Bank.
 Head east to Church Street in Old City, home of Quirk Books, ‘publishers of all things awesome,’ like the Hillary Rodham Clinton Presidential Playset.
 Heck, maybe you can even get it signed?
 Before boarding the MFL to our final destinations, we’ll snag a custom button featuring one of Quirk Books’ releases and make quick stop at the Khyber Pass Pub on 2nd Street.